aderibigbeolamide/mob/replit.md

 - **Autonomy**: The agent should take initiative in identifying and fixing issues, but report them.

 ## System Architecture
-The EMR system is built on Next.js 15 with the App Router, utilizing TypeScript for type safety and React 19 for the UI.
-MongoDB with Mongoose handles data persistence, and NextAuth manages authentication.
-The UI incorporates Bootstrap 5, Ant Design, and React Bootstrap for a consistent and responsive experience.
+The EMR system is built on Next.js 15 with the App Router, TypeScript, and React 19.
+It uses MongoDB with Mongoose for data persistence and NextAuth for authentication.
+The UI integrates Bootstrap 5, Ant Design, and React Bootstrap for a responsive and consistent user experience.

 **Core Features:**
--   **Patient Management**: Registration, record keeping, document uploads via Cloudinary, medical history, and vitals tracking.
+-   **Patient Management**: Registration, record keeping, document uploads, medical history, and vitals tracking.
--   **Appointment Scheduling**: Calendar-based booking (FullCalendar), role-aware management, and patient self-service requests.
+-   **Appointment Scheduling**: Calendar-based booking, role-aware management, and patient self-service requests.
--   **Clinical Workflow**: A structured patient clocking system (Checked In → Nurse → Doctor → Lab → Pharmacy → Billing → Returned to Front Desk → Completed) ensures smooth patient handoffs.
+-   **Clinical Workflow**: Structured patient clocking system (Checked In → Nurse → Doctor → Lab → Pharmacy → Billing → Returned to Front Desk → Completed) for smooth patient handoffs.
--   **Billing & Payments**: Invoice generation, payment processing through Paystack, and insurance claims management.
+-   **Billing & Payments**: Invoice generation, payment processing, and insurance claims management.
--   **Messaging & Notifications**: In-app communication, event-driven notifications, and email fallbacks using EmailJS.
+-   **Messaging & Notifications**: In-app communication, event-driven notifications, and email fallbacks.
 -   **Staff Attendance**: Clock-in/out system for tracking attendance.

 **User Roles:** The system supports 8 distinct role-based access levels: ADMIN, FRONT_DESK, NURSE, DOCTOR, LAB, PHARMACY, BILLING, and ACCOUNTING, each with specific permissions and workflows.

 **UI/UX Decisions:**
 -   **Branding**: Uses "Life Point Medical Centre" with a navy blue (`#003366`), red (`#CC0000`), and white (`#FFFFFF`) color scheme.
--   **Components**: Leverages Ant Design and React Bootstrap for a professional and consistent user interface.
+-   **Components**: Leverages Ant Design and React Bootstrap.
--   **Data Visualization**: ApexCharts is used for presenting data, and FullCalendar for scheduling.
+-   **Data Visualization**: ApexCharts for data presentation and FullCalendar for scheduling.

 **Technical Implementations:**
--   **State Management**: Redux Toolkit is used for predictable state management.
+-   **State Management**: Redux Toolkit.
--   **Styling**: SCSS/Sass for maintainable stylesheets.
+-   **Styling**: SCSS/Sass.
--   **Deployment**: Configured for Autoscale deployment on Replit, with specific build and run commands.
+-   **Deployment**: Configured for Autoscale deployment on Replit.
--   **Next.js Configuration**: Includes `serverExternalPackages` for Mongoose and Webpack configurations for Replit compatibility.
+-   **Next.js Configuration**: Includes `serverExternalPackages` for Mongoose and Webpack configurations for Replit compatibility, and `output: 'standalone'` for optimized Docker deployment.

+**System Design Choices:**
+-   **Branch-Specific Data Isolation**: Enforces strict branch-based data isolation using a `branchId` for all relevant models.
+Non-admin users access only their assigned branch's data, while admins can view across all branches.
+-   **API Endpoints**: Provides complete CRUD operations for all modules, incorporating branch filtering.
+-   **Docker Deployment**: The application is fully containerized using a multi-stage Dockerfile optimized for Next.js 15, resulting in a smaller image size and secure runtime.

 ## External Dependencies
 -   **Database**: MongoDB (with Mongoose ORM)